demisto/content/Packs/SumoLogic/Integrations/README.md

 Cloud-based service for logs & metrics management
-This integration was integrated and tested with version xx of SumoLogic
 ## Configure SumoLogic on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.